mui/material-ui/docs/data/material/customization/how-to-customize/how-to-customize.md

 {{"demo": "DevTools.js"}}

-The styles injected into the DOM by Material UI rely on class names that [follow a simple pattern](/styles/advanced/#class-names):
+The styles injected into the DOM by Material UI rely on class names that all [follow a standard pattern](/styles/advanced/#class-names):
 `[hash]-Mui[Component name]-[name of the slot]`.

 In this case, the styles are applied with `.css-ae2u5c-MuiSlider-thumb` but you only really need to target the `.MuiSlider-thumb`, where `Slider` is the component and `thumb` is the slot.